 South Bend Food Services

-If you have questions, or are not currently signed up for meal deliveries, but would like to recieve them, please email me your child's name and address at firstname.lastname@example.org, or call 360-875-6041 ext 3120.
+If you have any questions, or have not signed up for meal deliveries, and would like to have your child receive meals on their off days, please email me at email@example.com, or call 360-875-6041 ext 3120.

 Food Service Director